yggdrasil-network/yggdrasil-network.github.io/index.md

 sitemap: true
 ---

 Yggdrasil is a new and experimental compact routing scheme.
-It is designed to be a future-proof decentralised alternative to the structured routing protocols commonly used today on the Internet, as well as an enabling technology for true decentralised mesh networks.
+It is designed to be a future-proof decentralised alternative to the structured routing protocols commonly used today on the Internet, as well as an enabling technology for large-scale decentralised mesh networks.

 The highlights of Yggdrasil are that it is: